Skip to main content

 • Thumb opposition Touch the tip of each finger with the thumb to rebuild fine motor control for buttons, keys, and writing.

-Planned environments (MVP1)
+Planned environments (concept)

 Low clutter, low nausea risk, clear forward cue — IDs for future asset packs: